-The crown as a symbol of power and dignity goes back to the ancient Roman victory garland, known as a ¨corona¨.
+The crown as a symbol of power and dignity goes back to Roman victory garland, known as a ¨corona¨.
 The crowns and associated regalia of the Danish kings and queens are exhibited at Rosenborg Castle.